Plums make good small trees for most gardens and their delicious home-grown fruits make them even more worthwhile.

 When the fruits have formed by June or July, it’s best to remove some so they don’t overload the tree.

-Pruning plum trees
+How to prune plum trees

 Don’t prune plum trees in winter as this can cause them to develop silver leaf disease.
 Prune young trees in spring for shape and established trees later on, to remove dead and damaged wood.
 Summer pruning will keep the tree manageable, and allow the fruit to ripen.